sonicpanther101/school-website/README.md

 ![change 1](public/image-20.png)
 ![change 2](public/image-21.png)

 I have optimised my website by optimising the load method for images and other media by loading them after the page has loaded.
 This means that the website loads faster and is usable before the image is loaded.
-This might seem like it would be bad, however none of the images in the website are necessary for the website to work/be usable.
-This is good for people who have a slow connection and don't want to wait for the images to load, and can have them loaded in the background, invalidating the need for images to be compressed to a lower quality to load faster.
+This might seem like it would be bad, however, none of the images in the website are necessary for the website to work/be usable.
+This is good for people who have a slow connection and don't want to wait for the images to load and can have them loaded in the background, invalidating the need for images to be compressed to a lower quality to load faster.

 ### Evidence of continually improving my website throughout the design, development and testing process